NYRUBA/StockBelle/README.md

 Accounting Software Integration: Connect the system with popular accounting tools (e.g., QuickBooks) to simplify financial management.
 Payment Gateway Integration: Allow the system to handle payments directly through integration with payment processors, making it suitable for retail environments.

-These features not only add value and efficiency but also set your project apart by making it scalable, insightful, and user-centric.